thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 Research benefits from rapidly exploring new ideas and features.
 At the same time, we want to ensure that Monty is a stable platform built on high-quality code.
 In [RFC 14](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0014_conducting_research_while_building_a_stable_platform.md), we established a workflow for integrating code into Monty that balances these two objectives.
 The intent of this RFC is to provide additional, concrete guidelines to realize this new workflow and ensure it is successful.

-When this RFC is merged, the intent is to transfer most of its contents into an updated page(s) in our documentation.
+When this RFC is merged, the intent is to transfer most of its contents into an updated page (or pages) in our documentation.

 # Definitions